-3.3 Lookouts on vessel used for water skiing and towing any person
+3.8 Lookouts on vessel used for water skiing and towing any person

-- 3.3.1 No person in charge of a vessel may use it to tow any person unless at least one additional person is on board who is responsible for immediately notifying the person in charge of every mishap that occurs to the person who is being towed. - 3.3.2 No person may cause or allow himself or herself to be towed by or from any vessel unless at least one additional person is on board who is responsible for immediately notifying the person in charge of every mishap that occurs to the person who is being towed. - 3.3.3 No person who is under the age of 10 years is permitted to act as the additional person required by subclauses 3.3.1 and 3.3.2.
+- 3.8.1 No person in charge of a vessel may use it to tow any person at a speed exceeding 5 knots unless at least one additional person is on board who is responsible for immediately notifying the person in charge of every mishap that occurs to the person who is being towed. - 3.8.2 No person may cause or allow himself or herself to be towed at a speed exceeding 5 knots by or from any vessel unless at least one additional person is on board who is responsible for immediately notifying the person in charge of every mishap that occurs to the person who is being towed.

+3.8.3 No person who is under the age of 10 years is permitted to act as the additional person required by subclauses 3.8.1 and 3.8.2.

-3.4 Water skiing or towing between sunset and sunrise
+3.9 Water skiing or towing between sunset and sunrise

-- 3.4.1 No person may operate, between sunset and sunrise, a vessel that is towing any person, whether or not that person is on a water ski, aquaplane, or other towed object. - 3.4.2 No person may allow himself or herself to be towed by a vessel between sunset and sunrise.
+- 3.9.1 No person may operate, between sunset and sunrise, a vessel that is towing any person, whether or not that person is on a water ski, aquaplane, paraglider or other similar object. - 3.9.2 No person may allow himself or herself to be towed by a vessel or any other means, between sunset and sunrise.

-3.5 Conduct in Access Lanes
+3.10 Conduct in access lanes

-3.5.1 No person may, in any Access Lane, propel, navigate, or manoeuvre a vessel except by the most direct route through the Access Lane and on that side of the Access Lane that lies to the starboard or right hand side of the vessel.
+3.10.1 No person may, in any access lane, propel, navigate, or manoeuvre a vessel except by the most direct route through the access lane and on that side of the access lane that lies to the starboard or right hand side of the vessel.

-3.5.2 No person may:
+3.10.2 No person may:

-- (a) while being towed by a vessel in any Access Lane, cause himself or herself or any water ski, aquaplane or other towed object, on or by which he or she is being towed; or - (b) cause any object that is being towed by a vessel in any Access Lane to travel other than by the most direct route through the Access Lane and on that side of the Access Lane that lies to the starboard or right hand side of the vessel.

-- 3.5.3 No person within an Access Lane may proceed in any manner that is dangerous in relation to any vessel or other person in the Access Lane. - 3.5.4 No person may obstruct any other person while that other person is using an Access Lane for the purpose for which it has been declared. - 3.5.5 No person may use an Access Lane for any purpose other than the purpose for which it is declared. - 3.5.6 The Access Lanes to which these Bylaws apply are those prescribed in Schedule 3.
+- (a) while being towed by a vessel in any access lane, cause himself or herself or any water ski, aquaplane or other towed object, on or by which he or she is being towed; or - (b) cause any object that is being towed by a vessel in any access lane to travel other than by the most direct route through the access lane and on that side of the access lane that lies to the starboard or right hand side of the vessel. - 3.10.3 No person within an access lane may proceed in any manner that is dangerous in relation to any vessel or other person in the access lane. - 3.10.4 No person may obstruct any other person while that other person is using an access lane for the purpose for which it has been declared. - 3.10.5 If one or morepersons are using an access lane for the purpose for which it is declared, no person may enter, remain in or use the lane for any other purpose. - 3.10.6 The access lanes to which these Bylaws apply are those prescribed in schedule 3 of these Bylaws.

-3.6 Marking of Access Lanes
+3.11 Marking of access lanes

-- 3.6.1 Every Access Lane must be demarcated by orange posts with horizontal black bands. - 3.6.2 An Access Lane may also be marked with orange buoys with vertical black stripes.
+3.11.1 Every access lane must be marked on shore, by uairs of posts in transit.
+These posts will be orange with black horizontal bands.

+3.11.2 An access lane may also be marked with orange buoys with vertical black stripes.

-3.7 Reserved Areas
+3.12 Reserved areas

-No person may obstruct any other person while that other person is using a Reserved Area for the purpose for which it has been reserved under these Bylaws.
+- 3.12.1 No person may obstruct any other person while that other person is using a reserved area for the purpose for which it has been reserved under these Bylaws. - 3.12.2 A permanent reserved area must be marked on shore, by pairs of posts in transit.
+Theseposts will be white with black horizontal bands.

-3.8 Special events
+3.13 Special events